 (7) Whether the supplier has, without justification, refused to make a refund in cash or by check for a returned item that was purchased with cash or by check, unless the supplier had conspicuously posted in the establishment at the time of the sale a sign stating the supplier's refund policy.

-(C) This section does not apply to a consumer transaction in connection with a residential mortgage.
+(C) This section does not apply to a consumer transaction in connection with the origination of a residential mortgage.

 Amended by 131st General Assembly File No. TBD, SB 227, §1, eff.
 4/6/2017.